BriniDesigner/One-Page-HTML-Template/README.md

 * Easy to customize
 * Clean code

-Visit http://brinidesigner.com for more cool stuff
+Visit http://brinidesigner.com/blog for more cool stuff

-* The theme is completely free but please do not use the photos in the /images folder for commercial purpose without my written permission.